natural spring water

 how water should taste.

 Every drop is bottled fresh from our springs, and at its natural 42° temperature.
-Nirvana is naturally high in calcium and low in sodium.
-It’s bromate-free with a remarkably low 40 TDS (Total Dissolved Solids).
+Nirvana is naturally high in calcium and low in sodium and is also bromate-free.
 Delicious and healthy spring water.